Center for Intercultural Dialogue: History

-Participants at the Summer Conference wanted a way to encourage further international connections for intercultural research, and so a proposal was brought before the Council of Communication Associations' Board of Directors at their March 2010 meeting to create the Center for Intercultural Dialogue, which was approved.
-Wendy Leeds-Hurwitz was appointed Director of CID at that same meeting.
-The first Advisory Board was approved at the September 2010 meeting, and included: Donal Carbaugh, William Evans, Nazan Haydari, Barbara Hines, Janice Hume, Leena Louhiala-Salminen, Charles Self, Michael Slater, Katerina Sténou and Valerie White.
-New members of the Board have been appointed every few years since then.
-Together Board members represent all of the CCA member associations (through overlapping memberships), as well as the applied context of international non-profits.
-The CID website now serves as a clearinghouse for information on intercultural dialogue topics, and facilitates connections between international scholars by sharing information on publication opportunities, international conferences and positions, graduate school programs, and researcher profiles.
+Participants at the Summer Conference wanted further international connections for intercultural research.
+So in 2010 the Council of Communication Associations created the Center for Intercultural Dialogue.
+Wendy Leeds-Hurwitz was appointed Director of CID.
+The first Advisory Board included: Donal Carbaugh, William Evans, Nazan Haydari, Barbara Hines, Janice Hume, Leena Louhiala-Salminen, Charles Self, Michael Slater, Katerina Sténou and Valerie White.
+New members of the Board continue to be appointed every few years.
+The CID website now serves as a clearinghouse for information on intercultural dialogue topics.
+It facilitates connections between international scholars and practitioners by sharing information on: publication opportunities, international conference, positions, graduate school programs, and researcher profiles.

 In March 2014, CID co-sponsored a conference with the University of Macau, entitled "Roundtable on Intercultural Dialogue in Asia."
-A videotape briefly summarizing that event was prepared, and published online.
+A videotape briefly summarizing that event is available online.

-Dialogue generally, and intercultural dialogue specifically, have been discussed at multiple conferences, and served as the topic of consideration by many organizations over the past few years, becoming a key term and a "preferred form for human action," and Carbaugh specifically lists this CID as one such effort.
+Dialogue generally, and intercultural dialogue specifically, have been discussed at multiple conferences, and served as the topic of consideration by many organizations over the past few years.
+Today it has become a key term and a "preferred form for human action," and Carbaugh specifically lists this CID as one such effort.
 Several other organizations have either the same or a similar name.
 The CID described in this entry is the only one designed to serve the Communication discipline specifically, and to facilitate the study of intercultural dialogue as a research topic by creating an international network of scholars.
 It is for this reason that CID's slogan is "Bridging Cultures Through Research."

 Publications

 CID began publishing Key Concepts in Intercultural Dialogue, a set of one page descriptions of technical vocabulary related to intercultural dialogue in various ways, in February 2014.
 The first few terms were: intercultural dialogue, cosmopolitanism, intercultural competence, coordinated management of meaning, intercultural communication, intercultural capital, and intergroup relations dialogue, with 105 published by 2022.
-As of November 2014, terms in languages other than English were added, including yuan (Chinese), conscientização (Portuguese), uchi-soto (Japanese), testimonio (Spanish), and interkulturelle Philosophie (German), among others.
-As of June 2016, concepts were added in translation into a wide range of languages, including Arabic, Belarusian, Chinese, Dutch, Finnish, French, German, Greek, Hebrew, Hindi, Hungarian, Igbo, Indonesian, Italian, Japanese, Kapampangan, Korean, Latvian, Macedonian, Marathi, Nepali, Persian, Polish, Portuguese, Romanian, Russian, Spanish, Tagalog, Turkish, Ukrainian, and Vietnamese.
-By 2022, translations had been made into 32 languages.
+As of June 2016, concepts were added in translation into 32 plus languages from Tagalog to Persian.